gekim0519/tidyfunfun/tidyfun_explore/tidy_fun_explore.md

 ![](tidy_fun_explore_files/figure-markdown_github/unnamed-chunk-4-3.png) looks same as the tfd version!

-bayes\_fosr: "Wrapper function that implements several approaches to Bayesian function on scalar regression."
+Sample Code from Refund bayes\_fosr: "Wrapper function that implements several approaches to Bayesian function on scalar regression."

-Exammple code from refund

--   I am getting errors regarding gibbs so I removed it from the sample for now.
--   error message: Error in tx\[, ind.cur\] %\*% siginv : non-conformable arguments

 I won't alter DTI like they did in refund because I want it to be same as dti, a tdf format of DTI.